FilterdWater/simple-personal-website-v2/src/content/blog/Installing-Windows-11/index.md

 9. **Complete Windows setup**.

 10. **Install drivers**
-    Install chipset, GPU, network, and other essential drivers.
+    Install chipset, network, and other essential drivers.

 11. **Connect to Wi-Fi**.